-This Order is issued pursuant to section 402 of the CWA and implementing regulations adopted by the USEPA and Chapter 5.5, Division 7 of the California Water Code (CWC) (commencing with section 13370).
-It shall serve as a National Pollutant Discharge Elimination System (NPDES) permit for point source discharges of wastewaters to surface waters under the jurisdiction of the California Water Quality Control Board-Los Angeles Regional (Regional Water Board).
+This Order is issued pursuant to section 402 of the CWA and implementing regulations adopted by the USEPA and Chapter 5.5, Division 7 of the California Water Code (CWC)

+(commencing with section 13370).
+It shall serve as a National Pollutant Discharge Elimination System (NPDES) permit for point source discharges of wastewaters generated from construction and project dewatering to surface waters under the jurisdiction of the California Water Quality Control Board-Los Angeles Regional (Regional Water Board).
 This Order also serves as Waste Discharge Requirements (WDRs) pursuant to Article 4, Chapter 4 of the CWC (commencing with section 13260).